Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/07-firFilter_AIEvsHLS/README.md

 ## Introduction

-The AMD Versal™ adaptive SoC is a fully software programmable, heterogeneous compute platform that combines the processor system (PS) (Scalar Engines that include the Arm® processors), programmable logic (PL) (Adaptable Engines that include the programmable logic blocks and memory), and the Intelligent Engines comprising of both the AI and DSP Engines.
+Versal™ adaptive SoCs combine programmable logic (PL), processing system (PS), and AI Engines with leading-edge memory and interfacing technologies to deliver powerful heterogeneous acceleration for any application.
+The hardware and software are targeted for programming and optimization by data scientists and software and hardware developers.
+A host of tools, software, libraries, IP, middleware, and frameworks enable Versal adaptive SoCs to support all industry-standard design flows.

 This tutorial is one of the several to perform two implementations of a system-level design using AI Engines and HLS with DSP Engines in the Versal device plus PL including LUTs, flip-flops (FFs), and block RAMs.
 In each implementation, the tutorial takes you through hardware emulation and hardware flow in the context of a complete Versal ACAP system design.
 A Makefile is provided with each tutorial for additional customisation.